 When lessees default, we may fail to recover all of our containers, and the containers that we do recover may be recovered in locations where we will not be able to quickly re-lease or sell them on commercially acceptable terms.
 In recovery actions we must locate the containers and often need to pay accrued storage and handling charges to depots and terminals, which may include debts incurred by the defaulting shipping line.
 We also may have to reposition these containers to other places where we can re-lease or sell them, which could be expensive, depending on the locations and distances involved.
 Following repositioning, we may need to repair the containers and pay container depots for storage until the containers are re-leased.
-These recovery and repair costs, and repositioning costs generally are reflected in our financial statements under container lessee default expense, net, and direct container expense - owned fleet, respectively.
+These recovery and repair costs, and repositioning costs generally are reflected in our financial statements under container lessee default expense, net and direct container expense - owned fleet, respectively.
 Accordingly, the amount of our bad debt expense may not capture the total adverse financial impact on us from a shipping line's default.
 For our owned containers, these costs directly reduce our income and for our managed containers, lessee defaults decrease rental revenue and increase direct container expense, and thus reduce our management fee revenue.
-While we previously maintained insurance to cover some defaults, recent premium increases, large deductible amounts, and significant policy exclusions made the coverage uneconomic and we determined to let our coverage lapse for 2021.
+While we maintain insurance to cover some defaults, it is subject to large deductible amounts and significant exclusions and, therefore, may not be sufficient to prevent us from suffering material losses.
 In 2015 and 2016 we filed significant insurance claims for lessee defaults we experienced.
+We also filed a pending insurance claim for the regional shipping line default we experienced in 2019.
 As a result of these insurance claims, potential future insurance claims or changes in the perceived risk of providing default insurance, such insurance might not be available to us in the future on commercially reasonable terms or at all.
-If we resume insurance, in any insurance claim our insurers may not agree with our determination that we have suffered an insured loss or our calculation of the amount of the insured loss.
+In the renewals of our default insurance following the Hanjin bankruptcy, the policy premium has significantly increased and coverage has been reduced.
+In any insurance claim our insurers may not agree with our determination that we have suffered an insured loss or our calculation of the amount of the insured loss.
 Any such future defaults could harm our business, results of operations and financial condition.

 Historically we have recovered a very high percentage of the containers from defaulted lessees.
-However, in recent years we encountered defaults from several smaller lessees and lessees in locations where recoveries did not track to our historical experience and significant losses were incurred.
+However, in the last six years we encountered defaults from several smaller lessees and lessees in locations where recoveries did not track to our historical experience and significant losses were incurred.
 These losses were due to a number of containers being unrecoverable as the containers were not in the control of the lessee or the containers were detained by depots or terminals that demanded storage charges in excess of the value of the detained containers after accounting for repair and repositioning costs.
-Additionally, in certain recent insolvencies, even when we have recovered the containers, they have generally been in very poor condition which limits their ability to be re-leased and reduces their disposal value, both of which add to the ultimate cost of the default.
+Additionally, in certain recent insolvencies, even when we have recovered the containers, they have generally been in very poor condition which limits their ability to be released and reduces their disposal value, both of which add to the ultimate cost of the default.
 If a material amount of future recoveries from defaulted lessees continue to deviate from our historical recovery experience, our financial performance and cash flow could be severely adversely affected.